I love Malaysia.

 I cried hard and I cried real tears, representing a passionate cocktail of built-up, raw emotions.

-It was actually the last time I cried in three years.
+It was actually the last time I cried in three years of publishing this post.
 I must have looked like a crazy man to the locals who ran for cover.
 Standing there in the storm with a huge smile on my face, looking up to the Gods with tears strolling down my face.

 I’m sure it sounds over the top to anyone who didn’t feel what I felt during that moment.
 But the simple fact is…